THE BEST BERLIN MEETUP GROUPS FOR MEETING NEW PEOPLE

-Little did I know, that the post would become really popular or that it would lead me to starting a meetup group with my buddy Adam.
+Little did I know, the post would become really popular or lead me to start a meetup group with my buddy Adam.
 While that meetup has long been closed, our Make Friends in Berlin meetup group grew to more than 7,500 members.
-We started the group to help people connect with other Berliners, be it newbies or locals, in a casual, friendly, and most of all, fun setting.
+We started the group to help people connect with other Berliners, be they newbies or locals, in a casual, friendly, and most of all, fun setting.
 It was great watching people from the meetup form new friendships and get settled more into their new Berlin life.

 Berlin tends to be filled with a largely transient population, as many come here to work or study and leave after a short time.
-Many people said we talk to admitted to they feel extremely lonely here and have a hard time making friends.
-That said, we really hope that you find this list of Berlin Meetup groups for meeting new people helps you forge quality new friendships that will be long lasting.
+Many people said we talk to admit to they feel extremely lonely here and have a hard time making friends.
+That said, we really hope that you find this list of Berlin Meetup groups for meeting new people helps you forge quality new friendships that will be long-lasting.

 Some of our favourite Berlin meetup groups for meeting new people include: